Secure Web Gateway vs VPN vs Proxy vs CASB: What's the difference?

 Main similarities and differences

-What’s more, a proxy will ignore everything besides application traffic, while VPN works on the operating system level to secure all of your inbound and outbound traffic, which makes them a superior security choice compared with proxies.
+Adding to that, a proxy will ignore everything besides application traffic, while VPN works on the operating system level to secure all of your inbound and outbound traffic, which makes them a superior security choice compared with proxies.
 However, in terms of securing online anonymity and avoiding geo-blocking, VPNs and proxies are pretty much on par.

-SWGs and CASBs often turn up among top search results for the best solutions for data protection aimed at businesses of all shapes and sizes.
+SWGs and CASBs frequently turn up among top search results for the best solutions for data protection aimed at businesses of all shapes and sizes.
 If some of your concerns are visibility, identifying which applications are being used, and finding ways of protecting data as it travels through apps, you will do well to consider one of these solutions.

 Several years ago, SWGs were commonly considered a standard security solution for businesses.
 However, since cloud apps came into the picture and brought new vulnerabilities with them, the business world had to come up with an updated solution to confront new challenges.

-Although an SWG can do a superb job of securing devices within a company’s network, when it comes to personally owned devices (such as those that enable the enforcement of the bring-your-own-device policy) a company won’t have any control over the data that’s transmitted through those devices, or an option to profit from the visibility of data on them.
+Although an SWG can do a superb job of securing devices within a company’s network, when it comes to personally owned devices (such as those that enable the enforcement of the bring-your-own-device policy) a company isn't going to have any control over the data that’s transmitted through those devices, or an option to profit from the visibility of data on them.
 In contrast, a CASB can watch over traffic going through any device (managed and unmanaged alike) and differentiate between various device types and security policies that apply to them.
 In short, a CASB can protect the data whichever it goes, while an SWG is concerned with devices inside a company’s network.

 Can you and should you combine them?